 What Is the Labor Management Partnership?

-Kaiser Permanente's historic mission and model of care—a unique system of high-quality, affordable care for working families – have served our members and communities well for more than 60 years.
-But modern health care is a constantly changing environment, requiring quick responses to competitive pressures, changing regulations and technological advances.
+Kaiser Permanente's historic model of care—a unique system of high-quality, affordable care for working families—has served our members well since 1945.
+But modern health care is a constantly changing environment, requiring quick responses to competitive pressures, technological advances, changing regulations and evolving public policy.

 As health care rapidly changes, union members, managers and physicians are working together to meet future challenges.
 Together we are planning for the workforce of the future and retooling and retraining staff.
 One thing that will not change is that we will safeguard our social mission, while keeping the focus on what is best for members and patients.